TOMATOES: Topology and Material Optimization for Latent Heat Thermal Energy Storage Devices: Proposed Method

 \subsection{Sensitivity Analysis}

 A critical step in gradient-based topology optimization is the computation of sensitivities, which are the derivatives of the objective and constraint functions with respect to the design variables \cite{padhy2025toflux}.
-The sensitivity analysis for this work is particularly involved because it must handle transient, nonlinear thermal physics and a computational pipeline that integrates FEA with a neural network (in particular, the material decoders).
+The sensitivity analysis for this work is particularly complex because it must account for transient, nonlinear thermal physics and a computational pipeline that integrates FEA with a neural network (in particular, the material decoders).

 To address this complexity, we construct an end-to-end differentiable pipeline using the automatic differentiation (AD) capabilities of the JAX framework \cite{jax2018github}.
 This allows us to avoid the laborious and error-prone process of manually deriving complex sensitivity expressions.
 By implementing the entire forward analysis within JAX—from the VAE-based material mapping to the FEA solver—the framework computes the required derivatives to machine precision using reverse-mode AD.